 The nearest railway station to Dariyapur is Guskara (4 kms) and a train from Kolkata to Guskara takes 2 hours.
 By road, Guskara is about 3.5 hours drive from Kolkata.

-One can enjoy stay at the Community Resource Centre with well furnished lodging facilities along with basic amenities that are available for the guests.
+Guests may enjoy their stay at the Community Resource Centre with all basic lodging and amenities.
 There are lodges at Guskara too.

 The crafts persons of Dariyapur are organised under the Dariyapur Dokra Artisan Co-operative Industrial Society Ltd. The society has a two storied building having a workshed, office room, sales counter and community museum space at the ground floor.
 In the first floor the building has two furnished rooms with attached bath where guests can stay during their visit.